2004 Pacific typhoon season: Tropical Depression 05W

 A small tropical disturbance rapidly formed, moving southwest on May 12.
 The small system rapidly built up on May 13.
 The next day, the JTWC classified it as Tropical Depression 05W.
 05W moved west, affecting Vietnam and reached peak intensity as a tropical storm on May 15 and 16.
 With two other systems in the Western Pacific, Typhoon Nida and Tropical Storm Omais, 05W turned eastwards, weakening on May 17.
 Dissipating on May 18, and due to the strong pull of the outflow of Typhoon Nida at peak intensity, the remnants of 05W rapidly moved and was located about east of Philippines and was absorbed by a trough on May 20.
 The circulation fully dissipated on May 25 as it was absorbed by a monsoonal trough.

 Severe Tropical Storm Omais (Enteng)

 A tropical disturbance southwest of Chuuk organized into a tropical depression on May 16, one of 3 active tropical cyclones in the Western Pacific at the time.
 The depression developed quickly, reaching tropical storm status later that day and reaching a peak of 60 kn/70 mph winds three days later on May 19.
 A weakening ridge brought Omais northward, where it became extratropical on May 22.

-Operationally, Omais was classified as a typhoon, but in post-analysis, it was dropped to a tropical storm.
+Operationally, Omais was classified as a typhoon, but in post-analysis, it was dropped to a severe tropical storm.
 Omais is a Palauan word meaning 'wandering around'.